vr2upu/GridTracker/README.md

-# Howto using , just download from GridTracker  https://gridtracker.org/
+# Howto using , just download from GridTracker  https://gridtracker.org/  ,and install GridTracker.

-  and install GridTracker.
-  copy all files from here to replaced them.
+  copy all files from here and replaced.

 --------------------------------------